LambdaSharp/LambdaSharpTool/src/DocFx/syntax/Module-Parameter.md

 <dt><code>Allow</code></dt>
 <dd>

 The <code>Allow</code> attribute can be either a comma-separated, single string value, or a list of string values.
 String values that contain a colon (<code>:</code>) are interpreted as IAM permission and used as is (e.g. <code>dynamodb:GetItem</code>, <code>s3:GetObject*</code>, etc.).
-Otherwise, the value is interpreted as a λ# shorthand (see <a href="https://github.com/LambdaSharp/LambdaSharpTool/tree/master/src/LambdaSharp.Tool/Resources/IAM-Mappings.yml">λ# Shorthand by Resource Type</a>).
+Otherwise, the value is interpreted as a LambdaSharp shorthand (see <a href="https://github.com/LambdaSharp/LambdaSharpTool/tree/master/src/LambdaSharp.Tool/Resources/IAM-Mappings.yml">LambdaSharp Shorthand by Resource Type</a>).
 Both notations can be used simultaneously within a single <code>Allow</code> section.
-Duplicate IAM permissions, after λ# shorthand resolution, are removed.
+Duplicate IAM permissions, after LambdaSharp shorthand resolution, are removed.

 <i>Required</i>: No